 Post-ski, take up tobogganing, dog sledding or snuggle down in a horse-drawn sleigh.
-Stay at Dr Holm’s Hotel for its close proximity to the ski school.
-Besides a hot tub, pool and spa there is also have an outdoor heated terrace for idyllic evenings surrounded by breath-taking scenery.
+We highly reccomend staying at the Vestlia Resort because of its great ski-in ski out location and spacious family suites.
 At the charming, three-star Bardøla hotel there’s a children’s playroom to keep them occupied while you relax in the cosy bar.

 The Slalom Race and perfect mini-sized snowmobiles keep kids occupied in family-run Beitostolen.
 When you’ve hung up your skis for the day, why not try dog sledding, swimming or snowshoeing?
 Après-ski is quieter than in much of Europe, perfect for families with children, as there are fewer party-goers and more relaxed, cosy restaurants and cafes.

 Myrkdalen enjoys an average snowfall of five metres and a season which lasts till the end of May.
 Children can run riot with designated ski areas and fun competitions during school holidays.